OrangeSpyderMan/inkplate10-weather-cal/README.md

 2. Generates a HTML file using a Python HTML translator [Airium](https://pypi.org/project/airium/).
 3. [Selenium](https://pypi.org/project/selenium/) then uses [Geckodriver](https://github.com/mozilla/geckodriver) to make [Firefox](https://www.mozilla.org/firefox/) capture the generated HTML file as a PNG screenshot that fits the dimensions of e-ink resolution.
 4. A [Flask](https://flask.palletsprojects.com/en/2.3.x/) server is then started to serve the generated PNG image to the client.
-5. (Optional) The server publishes the normalized weather snapshot to MQTT for other local clients.
+5. (Optional) The server publishes weather snapshots and listens for Inkplate diagnostics over MQTT.
 6. Depending on configuration the server will either shutdown, run indefinitely, or shutdown after a certain number of times the image is served.
 7. A cronjob ensures the server is refreshed before the client's configured refresh interval elapses.